BioLINCC FAQ

 Do you allow international requestors?

-Yes.
-The request requirements are the same.
+For remaining international investigators, the request requirements are currently the same.
 Most institutions will have an Ethics Committee that serves a similar function to U.S. Institutional Review Boards.
 NHLBI requires original and English translated copies of the IRB/EC documentation, where applicable.
-The translated copy should be in the same format as the original and with the official's signature or seal/stamp and on institutional letterhead. -
+The translated copy should be in the same format as the original and with the official's signature or seal/stamp and on institutional letterhead.

-Is there any cost to access BioLINCC materials?
+Is there any cost to access BioLINCC data?

-There is no cost to access BioLINCC materials, other than the cost to physically ship any biospecimens to your lab.
+There is no cost to access BioLINCC biospecimens, other than the cost to physically ship any biospecimens to your lab.
 The NHLBI Biorepository can provide estimated shipping costs based upon request parameters (e.g., number of aliquots, vial size, special requirements, shipping destination, etc.).
-Please contact BioLINCC for more information. -
+Please contact BioLINCC for more information.
+See also Is funding required to access BioLINCC materials.

 Is funding required to access BioLINCC materials?

 Funding is not required for data requests.
-Funding is required for requests that include biospecimens.
+Funding is required for requests that include biospecimens, to cover the costs of both shipping and proposed assays.
 This can include NIH grant funds, institutional/departmental funds, NIH intramural funds, private foundation funds, funding outside of the United States, industry funds, non-NIH federal funds, state funding, etc. See also the Funding Opportunities web page for some funding opportunities that may be applicable to research using BioLINCC resources.

 -